How Financial Risk Management Software Can Benefit from Big Data Analytics

 - Frameworks and platforms for collecting larger and larger amounts of data, including longer histories will continue to be deployed and refined.
 This will allow far more accurate risk management analysis and predictions, particularly in the areas of investment management and the “health” of derivatives.

-- Data gathering and analysis is moving into the cloud, relieving legacy systems from collection and storage.
+- Data gathering and analysis are moving into the cloud, relieving legacy systems from collection and storage.

 - Data lakes now allow the gathering and synthesis of both structured and unstructured data as it is queried, without the need for local storage.

-- Real-time data streaming technology now allows much faster assessment of incoming data.
+- Real-time data streaming technology now allows a much faster assessment of incoming data.